What Is Rehabilitation Medicine?

 The first step in an integrated treatment plan is an accurate diagnosis.
 Gillette offers these evaluations to help diagnose a condition:

-Our providers collaborate with other Gillette specialists to provide comprehensive inpatient and outpatient pediatric rehabilitation services—we’ll help you navigate the services you need.
+Our providers collaborate with other Gillette specialists to provide comprehensive inpatient and outpatient pediatric rehabilitation services, such as physical therapy, occupational therapy and speech and language therapy.
+We’ll help you navigate the services you need.

 To search for additional providers, visit Our Care Team.